 Yet the first contours of such a new diplomacy are emerging.
 Non-state actors are now allowed to play their roles in international diplomacy (think about environmental NGOs and their impact on international treaties), whereas private instruments to address sustainability issues are emerging (e.g. certification schemes for sustainable forest management).
 We call this Sustainable Development Diplomacy (SDD).

 Are you passionate about SUSTAINABILITY, interested in international relations, international DEVELOPMENT, environmental policy, DIPLOMACY and negotiations?
 Do you want to become part of an international network and community of practice?
 Then the SDD Master track might be for you!

-The Sustainable Development Diplomacy (SDD) Master track at Wageningen University opens up opportunities for motivated students to prepare themselves in becoming future leaders in the field of sustainable development diplomacy by connecting students to fellow SDD practitioners through alumni, exclusive workshops, seminars, field trips and much more with the purpose of improving their knowledge and skills required to tackle to most challenging problems we face today.
-Maximum of 12 students will be admitted to the SDD Track every year!
+The Sustainable Development Diplomacy (SDD) Master track at Wageningen University opens up opportunities for motivated students to prepare themselves in becoming future leaders in the field of sustainable development diplomacy.
+Students are connected to fellow SDD practitioners through alumni, exclusive workshops, seminars, field trips and much more, with the purpose of improving their knowledge and skills required to tackle to most challenging problems we face today.
+A maximum of 12 students will be admitted to the SDD Track every year!
 For more information on the track, how to apply, and the selection procedure please see here.

 We are a community of practice of current and alumni SDD students.
 We are the ‘SDD Community’.
 We are a dynamic and diverse group from different interests, backgrounds, and nationalities who have all followed the SDD Track since the launch in 2012.
 While we are so diverse, we find common ground in our interest in the field of sustainable development and how governance, negotiations, and diplomacy play a role in this.